Their challenge? Represent all of Toronto in a single photo

 There's no way you could capture all of Toronto in a single photograph, but 14 local artists are up to that impossible challenge.
 This City II, which opens May 4 at Coldstream Fine Art, is among the 200+ projects debuting this week as part of the Scotiabank Contact Photography Festival.
-It's the sequel to a similar show held at the gallery last year — gathering photographers from a variety of communities, disciplines and styles, and asking them to express how they see their hometown now, in 2017.
+It's the sequel to a similar show held at the gallery last year — gathering photographers from a variety of communities, disciplines and s, and asking them to express how they see their hometown now, in 2017.
 Here, a few of the artists share the stories behind their work.

 What was happening when you got this shot?
 What do you remember about the scene?

 I took this photo on a very cold night at the beginning of February this year.
 One of my favourite things to do is wander the city with my camera.
 I tend to average about 10 km an outing.
 That night, I had already been out walking for a couple of hours when I met up with some other photographer friends who wanted to do some long exposure shots with Filmores in the background.